department-of-veterans-affairs/vagov-content/pages/life-insurance/index.md

       description: If you're enrolled in a VA life insurance plan, find out if you can get free financial planning and online will preparation services.
       external: false
   - id: manage
-    title: Manage Your Policy and Benefits
+    title: Access Your Policy and Benefits
     links:
     - url: "/life-insurance/manage-your-policy/"
-      label: Manage Your Policy Online
+      label: Access Your Policy Online
       description: Find out how to check your policy's status, update your information, or pay your premium online.
       external: false
     - url: https://benefits.va.gov/INSURANCE/updatebene.asp